ForomePlatform/anfisa/README.md

 Anfisa is a Variant Analysis and Curation Tool.
-Its purpose is to bring together Genetic Research and Clinical settings and provide a medical genticist with access to research Genome.
+Its purpose is to bring together Genetic Research and Clinical settings and provide a medical geneticist with access to research Genome.

 See more about the goal of the project at https://forome.org/